dmoore1989/quenchd/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Beer Model, Checkin/Comment Model and JSON API (1.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up a full JSON API for Beers, CheckIns, and Comments.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Checkin/Comment CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+After the basic Flux architecture has been set up, a Beer store will be implemented and a set of actions corresponding to the need CRUD functionality created.
+Once this is done, I will create react views for the Index, `Index`, `IndexItem` and `CheckInForm`.
+At the end of phase 2, CheckIns can be created, read, edited, and destroyed and comments added and destroyed to these in the browser.
+Finally, while constructing these views, I will start my styling using CSS.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Breweries, Venues, and Likes (1.5 days)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 adds organization to the Beers.
+Beers belong to a Brewer and Check Ins belong to a Venue.
+Create JSON API for Brewers and Venues.
+For creating, and updating breweries and venues, I will make these items via the standard rails HTTP request as only owner and brewers can make these changes.
+All of these items in addition to checkins can be liked.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Search functionality (1 day)

-Using quill.js, allow for complex styling of notes.
+Phase 4 will implement my sites search functionality.
+Users can search for Beers, Breweries, and Venues by toggling between the three.
+There will be a react component search bar which will organize all three on the header bar.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Friends and Images (1.5 days)

 Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+First, can add friends to their profiles.
+These friends must be approved and once that occurs they will be able to see each others check ins.
+I will add a friends page to search for  In addition, I will add image functionality to my users and checkins so users can share photos of their drinks.

 [Details][phase-five]

 ### Phase 6: Styling Cleanup and Seeding (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Phase 6 will be a day of general CSS styling clean up and preparing my seed data.
+I will be using BreweryDB api to retrieve a large list of brewers, and beers, the NYS SLA license api to retrieve venues (on premise bars), and will be seeding my own users list.

 ### Bonus Features (TBD)
 - [ ] Check In Badges